The zariskian p-adic bifiltered El Zein-Steenbrink-Zucker complex of a proper SNCL scheme with a relative SNCD: Log convergence of the weight filtrations

-In this section we prove the log convergence of the weight filtration on the log isocrystalline cohomology sheaf induced by the spectral sequence (\ref{eqn:espwfsp}) if $X/S$ is proper.
+In this section we prove the log convergence of the weight filtration on the log isocrystalline cohomological sheaf induced by the spectral sequence (\ref{eqn:espwfsp}) if $\os{\circ}{X}/\os{\circ}{S}$ is proper.

-Roughly speaking, we can obtain all the results in this section by using the log base change theorem of $(A_{\rm zar},P)$ ((\ref{theo:bccange})) and by replacing $(A_{{\rm zar},{\mab Q}},P)$ defined in this paper with $(A_{{\rm zar},{\mab Q}},P)$ in \cite{nb}.
-Here we have to note that the base change morphism satisfies the condition (5.1.1.6) as in the proof of (\ref{theo:bccange}).
+Roughly speaking, we can obtain all the results in this section by using the log base change theorem of $(A_{\rm zar},P^D,P)$ ((\ref{theo:bccange})) and by replacing $(A_{{\rm zar},{\mab Q}},P^D,P)$ defined in this paper with $(A_{{\rm zar},{\mab Q}},P)$ in \cite{nb}.
 For this reason, we omit or sketch the proofs of almost all the results in this section.
 We use fundamental notions and results in \cite[(5.2)]{nb}.

 Let ${\cal V}$ be a complete discrete valuation ring of mixed characteristics $(0,p)$ with perfect residue field.
 Let $K$ be the fraction field of ${\cal V}$.
 Set $B=({\rm Spf}({\cal V}),{\cal V}^*)$.
 Let $S$ be a $p$-adic formal family of log points over $B$ such that $\os{\circ}{S}$ is a ${\cal V}/p$-scheme.
 Let $(X,D)/S$ be a proper SNCL scheme with a relative SNCD.